 Precision Manufacturing for Complex Engineering Work

-Additive and subtractive manufacturing under one roof — from first prototype to production run
+Additive and subtractive manufacturing under one roof, from first prototype to production run

-Additive Manufacturing Machine Fleet
+Our Additive Manufacturing Machine Fleet

 We operate seven additive technologies under one roof — each chosen for a specific engineering role.
 Whether you need a functional prototype by tomorrow or 10,000 end-use parts by next month, the right process starts with the right machine.

-Industrial scale capacity across seven core technologies.
+Industrial-scale capacity across seven core technologies.

 One integrated workflow spanning polymers, metals, and ceramics: